Lamivudine/zidovudine (By mouth)

 - Your immune system may get stronger when you start taking HIV medicines.
 Tell your doctor right away if you notice any changes in your health.
 Sometimes the immune system will start to fight infections that were hidden in your body, such as pneumonia, herpes, or tuberculosis.

 - This medicine may cause changes to your body fat.
 Tell your doctor right away if you notice changes in your body shape, such as more fat in your neck or upper back or around your chest or stomach area.
 You may also lose fat from your legs, arms, or face.

-- Your doctor will need to check your blood at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will do lab tests at regular visits to check on the effects of this medicine.
+Keep all appointments.
 You may need tests for several months after you stop using this medicine if you also have hepatitis.